snowy-night-light/FurrifyWS-Storage/README.md

 ## Compile project yourself

-If you wish to compile the project yourself don't forget to set all env variables listed in docker-compose.yml.
+If you wish to compile the project yourself don't forget to set all env variables listed in `docker-compose.yml`.

-To build project follow docker section above.
+To build the project follow docker section above.

 ## Tests